 \section{Introduction}

-Language models are trained on a static sample of data fixed in time.
-Because BERT was trained on the 2019 version of Wikipedia, it is unaware that Joe Biden is the current President of the United States or that the coronavirus has caused a pandemic.
+Language models (LMs) are trained on a static data sample fixed in time.
+Because BERT \citep{devlin-etal-2019-bert} was trained on the 2019 version of Wikipedia, it does not know that Argentina won FIFA's 2022 World Cup or that the SARS-CoV-2 coronavirus has caused a pandemic.